UoB-COMSM0166/2025-group-12/Meeting Record.md

     - As a **single-player game**, the **completion of the narrative progression** marks the end of the game.
     - Alternative **side endings** may be considered in future expansions, but this will be discussed **after the MVP is completed**.
     - Having **excessive resources in one level** does not guarantee a **smooth transition to the next level**, but it **may provide an advantage**.
+        - For instance, players cannot predict whether the next stage will feature plants that are better suited to the new environment.
+This aspect also involves **game parameter balancing** and can be controlled by **limiting the number of game element updates per level** to regulate inter-level influence
         - This aspect will also be fine-tuned in the **game parameter balancing phase**.
 4. **Gameplay Depth vs. Complexity**

     Users found mechanics like **“skill combinations” and “ecosystem interactions”** engaging but potentially **too complex for some players** due to the learning curve.**⇒ Solution:** Introduce a **simple and fundamental** strategy option where players can progress using a straightforward **resource accumulation** approach **without** extensive skill combinations.